 - 1 large, very ripe bananas

-- 10 tbsp milk of choice (I love unsweetened vanilla almond)
+- 220ml milk of choice (I love unsweetened vanilla almond)

 - 1 tsp vanilla bean paste

 - Optional extras – 50g choc chip of choice and 1 cup frozen blueberries.

 In a large bowl, mix together the flour, baking powder and chia seeds (Speed 4, 8 seconds) then set aside.

 In the bowl of your blender/processor/bullet/thermal cooker, place together the oil, honey, milk, vanilla and banana.
 Blend/process until well combined and smooth (Speed 5, 10 seconds).

 Pour the wet mix into the dry mix and fold together until just combined.
 Don’t overmix.
 (Speed 4, 6 seconds, scrape down and repeat).

 I often do a double batch and split the mix into 2 bowls – fold the berries through one and the choc chips through the other. (if you’re not going to add in any extras, a tsp of ground cinnamon gives a bit of a boost).